 The Saskatoon Open Door Society, the Regina Open Door Society, and the Centre for Civic Religious Literacy are co-launching a project to support settlement agencies and partners in Saskatchewan.
-It aims to reduce growing polarization and tensions around cultural and religious
+It aims to reduce growing polarization and tensions around cultural and religious diversity by building mutual understanding and promoting reconciliation.
+The project will include past and present perspectives, religious literacy training-an intersectional lens that includes a set of knowledge and skills to engage religious, spiritual, and non-religious identities-and a local Advisory Council.
+The organizations seek collaborators to enhance the initiative's impact and broaden its reach across the province.

-- Mehdi Ebrahimpour, Saskatoon Open Door Society - W. Y. Alice Chan, The Centre for Civic Religious Literacy
+- Doris Wang, Saskatoon Open Door Society - W. Y. Alice Chan, The Centre for Civic Religious Literacy

-D7 - Workshop - Panel Presentation / Atelier - Présentation d'un panel Settlement, Belonging, and Retention among Immigrants in and outside Quebec
+D7 - Workshop - Panel Presentation / Atelier - Présentation d'un panel Dockside 9, lower level, hotel